aircrack-ng/rtl8188eus/README.md

 The performance and code quality has been improved.

 # Supports
-* Android 7
+* Android 9
+* WPA3-SAE
 * MESH Support
 * Monitor mode
 * Frame injection
-* Up to kernel v5.3+
+* Supported up to kernel v5.4+
 ...
 And a bunch of various wifi chipsets

 # Howto build/install
-1. You will need to blacklist another driver in order to use this one.
+1. You will need to blacklist another driver in order to use this one instead of the one provided with kernel.
+   Simply follow instructions below:<br>
-2. "echo "blacklist r8188eu.ko" > "/etc/modprobe.d/realtek.conf"
+2. "echo "blacklist r8188eu" > /etc/modprobe.d/realtek-wifi.conf"<br>
-3. "make && make install"<br>
+3. Then run "make && make install"<br>
-4. Reboot in order to blacklist and load the new driver/module.
+4. And reboot in order to blacklist the module and load this module instead.

 # MONITOR MODE howto
 Use these steps to enter monitor mode.